 Interest rate movements will affect the level of income receivable on cash deposits and the interest payable on variable rate borrowings.
-When the Company has cash balances, they are held in variable rate bank accounts yielding rates of interest dependent on the base rate of the Custodian, Bank of New York Mellon.
+When the Company has cash balances, they are held in variable rate bank accounts yielding rates of interest dependent on the base rate of the Custodian, The Bank of New York Mellon (International) Limited.
 Additionally, holdings in STIC are subject to interest rate changes.

-The Company has an uncommitted bank overdraft facility up to a maximum of 30% of the net asset value of the Company or £15 million (2017: £15 million), whichever is the lower; the interest rate is charged at 0.85% over Bank of England base rate.
+The Company has an uncommitted bank overdraft facility up to a maximum of 30% of the net asset value of the Company or £15 million (2018: same), whichever is the lower; the interest rate is charged at 0.75% (2018: 0.85%) over Bank of England base rate.
 The Company uses the facility when required, at levels approved and monitored by the Board.

-At the year end, there was no overdraft drawn down (2017: none).
-Based on the maximum amount that can be drawn down at the year end under the overdraft facility of £15 million (2017: £15 million), the effect of a +/- 1% in the interest rate would result in an increase or decrease to the Company's statement of comprehensive income of £150,000 (2017: £150,000).
+At the year end, there was no overdraft drawn down (2018: none).
+Based on the maximum amount that can be drawn down at the year end under the overdraft facility of £15 million (2018: £15 million), the effect of a \pm 1 1% in the interest rate would result in an increase or decrease to the Company's statement of comprehensive income of £150,000 (2018: £150,000).